JanathonL-CMU/tech-interview-handbook/algorithms/README.md

 #### Notes

-Is the array sorted or partially sorted?
-If it is, some form of binary search should be possible.
-This also usually means that the interviewer is looking for a solution that is faster than O(n).
+==Is the array sorted or partially sorted?== If it is, some form of binary search should be possible.
+This also usually means that the interviewer is looking for a solution that ==is faster than O(n).==

-Can you sort the array?
-Sometimes sorting the array first may significantly simplify the problem.
+==Can you sort the array?== Sometimes sorting the array first may significantly simplify the problem.
 Make sure that the order of array elements do not need to be preserved before attempting a sort.

-For questions where summation or multiplication of a subarray is involved, pre-computation using hashing or a prefix/suffix sum/product might be useful.
+For questions where summation or multiplication of a subarray is involved, ==pre-computation using hashing or a prefix/suffix sum/product might be useful.==

-If you are given a sequence and the interviewer asks for O(1) space, it might be possible to use the array itself as a hash table.
+==If you are given a sequence and the interviewer asks for O(1) space, it might be possible to use the array itself as a hash table==.
 For example, if the array only has values from 1 to N, where N is the length of the array, negate the value at that index (minus one) to indicate presence of that number.

 #### Practice Questions